Last Updated on

 Dielectric coatings are a premium feature seen on some expensive optics.
 The purpose for it is to improve reflectivity over a length of the optical plane in the binocular to ensure lightwaves (color) stay in phase while also providing anti-reflective benefits against glare and unwanted reflections.
 This multi-layered coatings results in sharp resolution, contrast, and color fidelity.
 It also eliminates chromatic aberration.

 The new Diamondbacks have a reconstructed bridge, are lighter in weight, more compact, and received optical and chassis upgrades.
-You can check out some of the size differences in the chart below which is from Vortex’s website.
+You can check out some of the size differences in the chart below.
 The first binocular in this table is the newer 2016 model and the second is the Diamondback Classic.

 The binocular comes with an eyepiece cover, tethered objective lens covers, neck strap, and a deluxe, custom-molded carry case.